US special forces soldier arrested after allegedly winning $400,000 on Maduro raid

 But Van Dyke was involved in the planning and execution of Operation Absolute Resolve, prosecutors allege, and had access to classified information before he placed the bet.
 His winnings, though anonymous, caught the attention of law enforcement almost immediately.

-Van Dyke, an active duty solider stationed at Fort Bragg, faces five criminal charges for stealing and misusing confidential government information, theft and fraud.
-He will make his first court appearance in North Carolina.
-No attorney has been listed for him on the court docket.
+Van Dyke, an active duty soldier stationed at Fort Bragg, faces five criminal charges for stealing and misusing confidential government information, theft and fraud.

+He appeared in court in North Carolina on Friday and paid a $250,000 bond.
+He is set to be arraigned in New York City on Tuesday and also had to surrender his passport.

 A master sergeant in the Army is a senior noncommissioned officer, considered a key tactical leader and technical expert and serving as the principal NCO typically at the Army battalion level.
 Senior NCOs are often looked to for setting and upholding the standard for more junior soldiers in the unit.

-Note: This story has been updated following Van Dyke’s court appearance on Friday.